 Read our blog post How To Make Money From Home, in South Africa to help you find the perfect side hustle to help you increase your income.

-If you want to become debt-free, you’ll have to adjust your budget to reduce expenses as much as possible.
-Reducing your expenses will allow you to put more money towards your debt.
+If you want to become debt-free, you’ll have to prioritise your debt.
+Sometimes that means you’ll have to adjust your budget and reduce expenses as much as possible.
+Reducing your expenses will allow you to put more money into your debt.

-If you’ve tried a few of these methods and you’re still struggling to pay off your debt you may be over-indebted.
-It may be a good time to talk with a professional.
+If you’ve tried a few of these methods we’ve mentioned before and you’re still struggling to pay off your debt, you may be over-indebted.

-If you’re struggling to afford your monthly debt repayments while covering your monthly living expenses, you may be over-indebted.
-Debt counselling may be a solution for you.
+If you’re struggling to afford your monthly debt repayments and all your monthly living expenses, you may be over-indebted.
+Debt counselling is the leading debt relief solution.

-Find more information about debt counselling by reading our blog post What is Debt Review?
+Find more information about debt counselling here – What is Debt Review?

-If you are struggling to make ends meet every month due to huge debt bills, sort it out before it is too late.
+If you are struggling to make ends meet due to large debt accounts, sort it out before it‘s too late.
 The last thing you need is legal action from creditors.
 Once that happens, you will have limited options to help you resolve the problem.